 I’m Merryn, and I am a writer.

-There’s a book in me somewhere – at least one.
-Most of the time I’m in north Norfolk, and when I’m on tour, it’s often on a Triumph.
+There’s a book in me somewhere.
+At least one, probably history-related.
+Most of the time I’m in north Norfolk and when I’m on tour, it’s often on a Triumph.

 What do you write?